You Earned a Ticket!

 In every state, funding for public education comes from a combination of state taxes, local taxes, and some federal money.

-The mix varies a bit from one state to another, and it can change over time.
+The mix of sources varies a bit from one state to another, and it can change over time.
 Where does the money for public education come from?

-Let’s dispense with the smallish part first: As Ed100 Lesson 7.2 already explained, the federal government usually plays a pretty minor role in funding for K-12 schools.
-In normal times, federal funds cover less than a tenth of total K-12 expenditures in California, and most of the money is allocated to school districts on the basis of formulas.
-In times of fiscal crisis such as the Great Recession or the COVID-19 pandemic, however, temporary federal support is crucial because the federal government can run a deficit.
-The state cannot.
+Let's dispense with the smallish part first: The federal government usually plays a pretty minor role in funding California's K-12 schools — normally less than a tenth of total K-12 expenditures.
+Most of the ongoing money is allocated to schools or districts on the basis of poverty-related formulas.
+In times of fiscal crisis such as the aftermath of the Great Recession (December 2007 to June 2009) or the COVID-19 pandemic (2020-22), however, temporary federal support is crucial because the federal government can run a deficit.
+California's state constitution forbids it from doing so.

 Most of the money for public education in California comes from two big sources: state income taxes and property taxes — in that order.
 These taxes power the education system, as well as many other functions of government.